Colin Fickes

 Colin Fickes (/ˈfɪkɪs/ FIK-iss) is an American actor known for his recurring roles in One Tree Hill and Dawson's Creek.

 Early life

 Fickes was born and raised in Raleigh, North Carolina.
 He attended Broughton High School, where he was a classmate of Nick Karner and actress Aubrey Dollar.

 Career

 He is best known as high school teenager Jimmy Edwards on the hit series One Tree Hill.
-In one of the series' most notable episodes, the character committed suicide after bringing a gun to his school Tree Hill High, resulting in a hostage situation.
+In one of the series' most notable episodes, the character died by suicide after bringing a gun to his school Tree Hill High, resulting in a hostage situation.

 Fickes also appeared in the 2007 film Transformers.
 Additionally, he has appeared in several other feature films and made guest television appearances, including a recurring role on Dawson's Creek.
 In 2007, he appeared in The Go-Getter alongside Lou Taylor Pucci, Zooey Deschanel and Jena Malone.